harbour/core/README.md

 > NOTES:
 >
->    * You need to use native path format to your shell/OS.
+>    * you need to use native path format to your shell/OS
->    * Spaces in directory names aren't currently supported.
+>    * spaces in directory names aren't currently supported
->      You *can* use 8.3 name alias on Windows platform, though.
+>      (you *can* use 8.3 name alias on Windows platform, though)
->    * Don't put directory names inside double quotes.
+>    * don't put directory names inside double quotes
->    * Use absolute paths.
+>    * use absolute paths

 ## Darwin (OS X)